-We’re big fans of analogue photography at AP, and have published plenty of articles on how to get the most out of film, including our guide to how to do film photography on a budget, and how to get started with film photography.
+Many of our writers at AP are huge fans of analogue photographer, and we have published plenty of articles on how to get the most out of film, including our guide to how to do film photography on a budget, and how to get started with film photography.

 For this guide, we’ve picked out the best disposable film cameras that we feel are worth your time, including options from Kodak, Ilford, Fujifilm and others.